wezlemin/delta-docs/internal-sideloading/esign-tutorial.md

 ## ESign Method
 > ⚠️ This version of ESign is DEPRECATED!
-Read ESign "Ysign" Method if you use khoindvn ESign, NOT this.
+You are probably looking for ESign "Ysign" Method!
 1. Open ESign and click the ... button.
 2. Click Import and add your Delta IPA file.
 3. Go back to [https://khoindvn.io.vn](https://khoindvn.io.vn) (the website, because the bookmark will not work) and click Download Certificate.
 If the button does not work, click [here](https://khoindvn.io.vn/document/DNS/ESignCert.zip).
 You can also download the certificates from [https://techybuff.com/ksign](https://techybuff.com/ksign).